haavardtysland/Kattis/README.md

 # Kattis
 Kattis solutions
-Solutions from the site https://open.kattis.com/
+My solutions from the site https://open.kattis.com/ written in Java